ostis-ai/sc-machine/docs/sc-tools/migrate_to_new_agent_api.md

 # Migrate to new agent api

-This is a program that translates sc-machine usage from old format into new format.
+This is a program that translates sc-machine usage from old API into new API.

 Changed files include: